infinity0/msg-notes/appendix/05-hybrid.rst

 synchronous application, such as instant messaging.
 But the concepts involved are less advanced, so more straightforward to implement with current tools.

+(TODO: actually ours only adds a round trip in the worst case, so maybe even OK for high-latency applications, assuming a low-round GKA.)

 Consistent server order
 =======================